berenger-eu/tbfmm/README.md

 Therefore, the parameter `inOutParticlesRhs` of type `ParticlesClassRhs` is an array of pointers to the rhs of the particles, can be seen as being of type `RhsParticleType* [NbRhsValuesPerParticle]`.

+`particlesIndexes` corresponds to the indexes of the particles in this leaf, which is the positions of the particles in the array that was used to create the tree.

 - a P2P, which takes particles (two leaves) as input and output.
 The prototype is as follows:
 ```cpp